 Doing Business in California

-Under the proposal, a company would be considered to be “doing business in California” if (1) it is actively engaging in any transaction for the purpose of financial or pecuniary gain or profit, and (2) it fulfills either of the following conditions during any part of a reporting year:
+(1) It is actively engaging in any transaction for the purpose of financial or pecuniary gain or profit; and

-• The company is organized or commercially domiciled in California.
+- The company is organized or commercially domiciled in California; or

-• The company’s sales in California, as defined in RTC Section 25120 (e) or (f), exceed the 2024 inflation-adjusted threshold of $735,019.
+- The company’s sales in California, as defined in RTC Section 25120 (e) or (f), exceed the 2024 inflation-adjusted threshold of $735,019.
 This total includes sales by a company’s agent or independent contractor.
 California apportioned sales should be determined per RTC Sections 25135 and 25136, as modified by 25137, which establish criteria for assessing whether a sale takes place in California.
-Sales within the state are reported on Schedule R-1 of a company’s FTB filing.
+Sales within the state are reported on Schedule R-1 of a company’s California Franchise Tax Board FTB filing.

 Revenue

-CARB’s proposed definition of “revenue” is based on the “gross receipts” definition in RTC Section 25120(f)(2).
+The regulation’s definition of revenue aligns with the gross receipts definition in RTC Section 25120(f)(2).
 To account for annual fluctuations, applicability is determined by the lesser of the company’s two previous fiscal years of revenue.
 Revenue considers total gross receipts, regardless of whether the revenue was generated within California.

 Amounts are verifiable in company tax filings with the FTB, as outlined below in the references provided by CARB.